skryv/external-documentation/docs/config-reference/workflows.md

 ?> It is a best practice to set the Camunda variable `dossierLabel` again whenever the dossier label is recalculated.

-For more information on label providers, please refer to the article “[How to set up a label provider?](https://skryvdev.atlassian.net/wiki/spaces/SP/pages/1560543242)”.

 #### Dossier export

 `${skryv.dossierFromScope(execution).exportDossierWithAttachments(folderName)}`